Table of Contents

 With Getwid, you’ll customize the styling of the Pricing Table as one block and don’t really have enough options so far.

-- Atomic Blocks provides a handy Spacer block which allows you to add custom spacing with visible divider lines.
+- Atomic Blocks provides a handy Spacer block that allows you to add custom spacing with visible divider lines.

 Gutenberg addons compared: Section & layout blocks